 WHAT IS THE START FUND?

 The Sustain the Arts (stART) Fund is a joint initiative by the National Arts Council (NAC) and the private sector to boost the long-term sustainability of smaller arts organisations, and to nurture a culture of giving to the arts.
+The need is especially pronounced today due to the disruptions and implications that COVID-19 has brought to everyone, especially the arts and culture scene.

 The fund is administered by NAC and is set up to help arts organisations which have limited resources to scale up and establish robust governance structures.
 The stART Fund also aims to help these smaller arts organisations create and present quality programmes that contribute to the vibrancy of Singapore's arts and culture ecosystem.
 Such programmes include those with community impact that enable more people to enjoy the arts, enhance the arts experience through digital technology, and encourage audiences to reflect on and celebrate Singapore's cultural identity.